-The Ramban also noted in his letter that “there are ten men who meet on the Sabbaths they hold services at their home.”
-So he decided to created a synagogue to serve and revitalize Jewish community in Jerusalem.
+The Ramban also noted in his letter that “there are ten men who meet on the Sabbaths and they hold services at their home.”
+So, he decided to created a synagogue to serve and revitalize Jewish community in Jerusalem.

-He wrote to his son “we found a house in ruins built with marble columns and a beautiful dome and we took it to the synagogue because the city is abandoned and anyone who wishes to take from the ruins can help himself,” he wrote in a letter to his son.”
+He wrote to his son, “we found a house in ruins built with marble columns and a beautiful dome and we took it to the synagogue because the city is abandoned and anyone who wishes to take from the ruins can help himself”.

 The columns had Romanesque and Byzantine capitals and no Gothic or Islamic architectural features.
 This suggests that the building predated the Crusader period.

 A number of Jews moved to Jerusalem after hearing of the Ramban’s arrival, and the community expanded because of the synagogue’s presence.

 The Torah scrolls that were evacuated to Shechem before the Mongol invasion were returned, and the synagogue was ready for use within three weeks for Rosh Hashanah.